open-telemetry/oteps/text/0066-separate-context-propagation.md

 }
 ```

+## Referencing multiple contexts
 If context propagation is automantic, does the user ever need to reference a
 context object directly?
 Sometimes.
-When automated context propagation is
+Even when automated context propagation is
-available, there is no restriction that concerns must only ever access the
+an available option, there is no restriction which says that concerns must only
-current context.
+ever access the current context.

 For example, if a concern wanted to merge the data beween two contexts, at
 least one of them will not be the current context.